How to Audit Your Website for Better SEO

 • Are conversion paths clearly laid out?

-• Will users find all of the website’s value proposition in the main navigation panel or menu items?
+• Will users find all of the website’s value propositions in the main navigation panel or menu items?

 Step 2 – Overall Website Speed